Key Visualizer Page

 The following image is a demonstration of the Key Visualizer page:

-From the interface above, you can see the following objects:
+From the preceding interface, you can see the following objects:

 - A large heatmap that shows changes of the overall traffic over time.